Veena George

-Veena George (born 3 August 1976) is an Indian politician and former journalist who Served as the Minister for Health and Woman and Child Development in the Government of Kerala.
-She represents Aranmula Assembly constituency in the Kerala Legislative Assembly since 2016.
+Veena George (born 3 August 1976) is an Indian politician and former journalist who served as the minister for health and woman and child development in the Government of Kerala from 2021 till 2026.
+She previously represented the Aranmula Assembly constituency in the 14th and 15th Kerala Legislative Assembly.
 A member of the Communist Party of India (Marxist), Veena worked with major Malayalam news channels for over 16 years prior to joining politics.
-She was also the first female executive editor among Regional Malayalam news channels.
+She was also the first female executive editor among regional Malayalam news channels.

 Early life and career

 Veena George was born in Thiruvananthapuram, Kerala, on 3 August 1976 to Adv.
 P. E. Kuriakose and Rosamma Kuriakose in a Malankara Orthodox Christian family.
 She completed her schooling at Mount Bethany High School in Pathanamthitta.
-She pursued a B.Sc. and M.Sc. in Physics from the Government College for Women, Thiruvananthapuram, and completed her B.Ed. as a University of Kerala rank holder.
+She then pursued a B.Sc. and M.Sc. in Physics from the Government College for Women, Thiruvananthapuram, and completed her B.Ed. as a University of Kerala rank holder.

-Veena taught Physics as a lecturer at Catholicate College Pathanamthitta for one year before taking up journalism as her career choice.
-She joined Kairali TV as a journalist trainee and had a 16-year-long successful career with prominent Malayalam news channels.
+Veena taught Physics as a lecturer at Catholicate College, Pathanamthitta, for one year before taking up journalism as her career choice.
+She then joined Kairali TV as a journalist trainee and had a 16-year-long successful career with prominent Malayalam news channels.
 In 2015, she took charge as the executive editor of the Malayalam news channel TV New and became the first woman to do so.

 She is married to Dr. George Joseph, a higher secondary school teacher.